4 Causes for Yellow Teeth and How to Avoid Them

 Treatments & Care

-Young male adult smiling at the mirror and looking at his white teeth.
+Young male adult smiling at the mirror and looking at his white teeth, also showing why people always complain about why are my teeth yellow

 No one likes yellow teeth.
 They can be enough to put some people off smiling and impact one’s self-esteem.
 But there are a few simple steps you can take to reduce your risk of yellow teeth.